MMoshtaghi/mat-mat-ops/README.md

 # mat-mat-ops
-CUDA implementation of some Matrix-Matrix Operations.
-This repo has both custom CPU and CUDA kernels.
+CUDA implementation of some Matrix-Matrix Operation kernels.
+(Both forward and backward path) This repo has both custom CPU and CUDA kernels.

 ## Requirements:
 CUDA Toolkit 12.4
 PyTorch 2.4+

+## Supported operations so far:
+Mat-Mat Mul
+Mat-Mat L1

 ## To build:
 ```